All Essential Things You Need to Survive in Life – A Guide to Minimalism

 You only need water to survive.

 When you go to a restaurant you’re puzzled by all the choices.
-It’s especially worse if the restaurant you’re visiting has a large menu.
-If this is the case you will feel bad no matter what you order because you will think that the other thing – the one you didn’t order – it’s better.
+It’s even worse if the restaurant you’re visiting has a large menu.
+If this is the case you will feel bad no matter what you order because you will think that the other things – the ones you didn’t order – are better.

-Every person is different and loves different food, but ultimately, you can thrive by only eating a set of only a few dishes through your entire lifespan.4
+Every person is different and loves different food, but ultimately, you can thrive by only eating a couple of things.4

 For example, I know that the Chinese survived back in the days by only eating rice.
-Even though it’s probably not a good idea to eat only one type of food mainly because we need different amino acids, we can still outlive a lot of people if we dedicate our stomach for only one type of food.
+Even though it’s probably not a good idea to eat only one type of food mainly because we need different amino acids, we can still outlive a lot of people if we have shorter menu.

 6. Furniture & Kitchenware